 If you own and operate only one vehicle, and that vehicle is never operated by anyone else, you need notify NTA only once in relation to that vehicle (so long as you do not permit your driver licence or vehicle licence to expire).
 If, however, a vehicle is operated by more than one driver, each driver must notify NTA each and every time they commence operating that vehicle.

 This database feeds into the NTA public safety app, Driver Check, which allows users to verify the licence and registration status of any SPSV they intend to hire.

 SPSV Regulations permit a vehicle licence holder to rent the insured vehicle to another person.
-The person providing the rental must own the vehicle or be entitled to the use and possession of it and be the holder of the vehicle licence, and must provide appropriate insurance for the period of the rental.
+The person providing the rental must own the vehicle or be entitled to use it and be in possession of it while also being the holder of the vehicle licence, and must provide appropriate insurance for the period of the rental.

 Vehicle licence holder duties

 The owner of a vehicle licence must: